buhrmi/buhrmi/README.md

 - Browser-based game development
 - All sorts of system integrations

-I'm a lonely simp and hope to start a career as live coder on Twitch.
-Come hop into my [channel](https://twitch.tv/buhrmitv) and say hi.

 Feel like working together?
 Send over an [email](mailto:buhrmi@gmail.com) and lets talk about your ideas.

+Oh, and btw, I'm a lonely simp and hope to start a career as live coder on Twitch.
+Come hop into my [channel](https://twitch.tv/buhrmitv) and say hi.

 ### Current projects